The 7 Day Myanmar Golden Kite Road Trip Adventure

 Imphal (1 Day) – Moreh Border – Tamu – Mandalay (2 Days) – Bagan (3 Days) – Inle Lake (2 Days) – Yangon (1 Day) – Kolkata

-Based on which, I have drafted this Ideal 7 Day Myanmar Road Trip Itinerary which can form the backbone of your Trip to Myanmar.
+Based on which, I have drafted this Ideal 7 Day Myanmar Road Trip Itinerary which fits perfectly in this 3 Month South East Asia Itinerary and can form the backbone of your Trip to Myanmar.

 Day 0 – Trip Starts